 Are you making plans to attend the Florida Society of Pathologists 44th Annual Anatomic Pathology Conference taking place on February 16-18, 2018 at the Grand Floridian Hotel in Orlando, Florida?
 If so then don't miss out on the early bird registration rate ending on Friday, December 15th.
 Attend the entire conference and earn 10.5 AMA PRA Category 1 Credits™ and approximately 9 hours of SAMS credit after successful completion of the post-test.
 Give yourself the gift of education this holiday season and make plans to attend the premier pathology event of the year!

 Have you made your plans to attend Florida’s premier pathology event of the year?
 The Florida Society of Pathologists 44th Annual Anatomic Pathology Conference will take place on February 16-18, 2018 in Orlando, Florida at the Grand Floridian Hotel.
 Hear about practical cases and updates in soft tissue pathology, head and neck pathology and GYN pathology as well as challenging cases in liver and GI pathology.
 Learn from the most reputable pathology faculty members in the nation and connect with colleagues during networking sessions and poster sessions in the exhibit hall.
 Register now before December 15 when the early bird registration rate ends.

-The Florida Society of Pathologists invites the submission of posters for the Resident Digital Poster Competition at the 44th Annual Anatomic Pathology Conference, February 16-18, 2018 at the Disney's Grand Floridian Resort.
+Calling all residents, fellows, trainees and students — Submit your digital poster for inclusion in the Digital Poster Competition at the FSP 44th Annual Anatomic Pathology Conference taking place on February 16-18, 2018 in Orlando, Florida.
 Residents, fellows, trainees and students who are resident members of the FSP and enrolled in a full time approved training program in pathology or sub-specialty of pathology in the state of Florida are welcome to participate in the Digital Poster Competition.